lauraenria/learning-notes/Javascript Testing/README.md

 });

 ```
 All of the pipes between init and write must have support.
 Check the list [here](https://github.com/floridoo/gulp-sourcemaps/wiki/Plugins-with-gulp-sourcemaps-support) to verify.
-In the developer console, the output of app should automically link errors in the generated code to their line numbers in the original source.
+In the developer console, the output of app should automatically link errors in the generated code to their line numbers in the original source.

 Source map Support for other languages
 In addition to things like concatenation and minification, source maps also support some languages/extensions that transpile to JavaScript like Typescript, CoffeeScript and ES6 / JSX.